kubermatic/docs/content/kubermatic/master/architecture/supported-providers/kubevirt/kubevirt.en.md

 ## Important note of the migration from KKP 2.20 to KKP 2.21: non backward compatible change in the MachineDeployment.

-If you already have KKP 2.20 installed and a KubeVirt cluster created with it, please be aware that there is a non backward compatible change of the *MachineDeployment* format.
+If you already have KKP 2.20 installed and a KubeVirt cluster created with it, please be aware that there is a non backward compatible change of the *MachineDeployment* spec.
 It means a *MachineDeployment* created with KKP 2.20 and one created with KKP 2.21 will have different formats, and no automatic migration from formats will happen as KubeVirt is in Technology Preview phase.

 Below is the procedure to follow to migrate from KKP 2.20 to KKP 2.21 for a KubeVirt cluster.

 1) Upgrade KKP following the procedure [KKP upgrading procedure](https://docs.kubermatic.com/kubermatic/master/tutorials-howtos/upgrading/)
 2) Your existing KKP 2.20 tenant cluster with its existing worker nodes will continue to work.
-The restricition is that you will not be able to update the *MachineDeployment*.
-No reconciliation will happen.
+The restricition is that you will not be able to update the old *MachineDeployment* ojects.
+Additionaly, reconciliation of those objects will not work properly and you may see errors.
 3) Create some new *MachineDeployment*
-4) Once the new worker nodes are up and running, you can migrate your traffic to the new nodes.
+4) Once the new worker nodes are up and running, you can migrate your workload to the new nodes.
 5) Then cleanup the old worker nodes created with KKP 2.20:
-  - in the tenant cluster: delete the *MachineDeployment*
+  - in the tenant cluster: delete the old *MachineDeployment* objects
   - in the KubeVirt infrastructure cluster: delete the corresponding *VirtualMachine*